Tag archives for Ubuntu

 Why is Linux attracting mentally retarded “experts” and users?

-I wanted to include a link to The Reg’s article by Liam Proven, Linux Mint Xia arrives fashionably late, in a later post, in which I wanted to investigate a…
+I wanted to include a link to The Reg’s article by Liam Proven, Linux Mint 22.1 Xia arrives fashionably late, in a later post, in which I wanted to investigate…

 One more reason to use Ubuntu LTS (regardless of flavor)

-Just as it was with the CUPS hysteria, a set of rsync vulnerabilities have been promptly patched for all supported LTS versions of Ubuntu, even LTS and LTS for the…
+Just as it was with the CUPS hysteria, a set of rsync vulnerabilities have been promptly patched for all supported LTS versions of Ubuntu, even 18.04 LTS and 16.04 LTS…

 Red Hat is fucking shitting on Linux